Turkish lira hits record low as world inflation looms

-ISTANBUL (Reuters) -Turkey’s lira tumbled to a new record low of 8.6 versus the dollar on Friday as it took a hit from global inflation concerns, expectations that the central bank will soon cut rates and worries over possible early elections.
+Turkey's lira tumbled to a new recordlow of 8.6 versus the dollar on Friday as it took a hit from global inflation concerns, expectations that the central bank will soon cut rates and worries over possible early elections.

 It also logged a new nadir of 10.4696 against the euro.